“I don’t get it.” Peter was standing in his room, arms crossed, staring at the Bite Mobile. Kora and Eun were doing so as well.

 [Indeed.]
 Kora emoted.
-She’d witnessed fantastic magic back on Elithia, both in ceremony and combat, but this was something else altogether.
+She’d witnessed fantastic magic back on Elithia, but this was something else altogether.
 The patterns were…they were…

-She’d meant to keep the thought to herself, but she inadvertently sent it to Peter and Eun.
-They nodded in response, continuing to stare at the radiance-enveloped unicycle.
-Reflective flashes shone off their irises.
-A second later the Bite Mobile began sparking and folding.
+She’d meant to keep the thought to herself, but she’d inadvertently sent it to Peter and Eun.
+They responded with distracted nods and continued staring at the radiance-enveloped unicycle.
+A second later the Bite Mobile began to spark and fold.
 Different components snapped and popped, linking together in a clockwork sequence.